karanjakhar/chatbot/README.md

 # chatbot
-Great chat-bot having small database but can communicate with you and also learn from you.I used English Dictionary to communicate in starting .
+Great chat-bot having small database but can communicate with you and also learn from you.I used English Dictionary to communicate in starting.